About Name Search

-Other times, for example pre-1858 will and admon indexes, and religious census extracts, there is either no original record to available or no further information to be found.
+Other times, for example pre-1858 wills and letters of administration (sometimes referred to as admons) indexes, and religious census extracts, there is either no original record available or no further information to be found.
 The search results 'detailed view' shows if further information is available and includes a PRONI reference number where applicable.

 Indexes and extracts included in Name Search

-- indexes to pre-1858 diocesan wills and administration bonds - this index has survived but in most cases the record listed in the index (in effect the actual will or admon) has not
+- indexes to pre-1858 diocesan wills and administration bonds - this index has survived but in most cases the record listed in the index (in effect the actual will or letters of administration (admon)) has not

 - index to surviving pre-1858 wills in PRONI - most pre-1858 wills were deposited in the Public Record Office in Dublin and were destroyed during a fire in 1922, however, some originals and copies are to be found in various collections in PRONI

 - Surviving fragments of the 1740 and the 1766 religious census returns